 7. Demonstrate the assembling of Foot Prosthesis (FP)

-8. Carry out static and dynamic alignment of FP
+8. Carry out the static and dynamic alignment of FP

 Expected competence after taking the course

-1. Acquire knowledge and skills of fabricating a FP
+1. Acquire knowledge and skills in fabricating an FP

-2. Assess static and dynamic changes achieved as compared to the initial status without a FP
+2. Assess static and dynamic changes achieved as compared to the initial status without an FP

-3. Analyse structural and functional quality achieved when a FP is fitted following a hybrid technology
+3. Analyse structural and functional quality achieved when an FP is fitted following a hybrid technology

-The course will be in English and is a Blended Learning Course whereby students will be attending scheduled lectures online and there will be power point presentations, notes of the session, quiz and video presentation for a step by step demonstration of carrying out specific clinical and practical procedures.
-The participants will come to the college for the first and last week face-face practical sessions.
+The course will be in English and is a Blended Learning Course whereby students will be attending scheduled lectures online and there will be PowerPoint presentations, notes of the session, quizzes, and video presentations for a step-by-step demonstration of carrying out specific clinical and practical procedures.
+The participants will come to the college for the first and last week of face-face practical sessions.

 Who can apply:

-This course is for Prosthetist/Orthotist working in different Prosthetics & Orthotics Centers/Department within and outside the country.
-It is also for all those who are working in private centres supported by the religious organization or NGO’s.
+This course is for Prosthetists/Orthotist working in different Prosthetics & Orthotics Centers/departments within and outside the country.
+It is also for all those who are working in private centers supported by religious organizations or NGOs.
 All those who will be eligible for the course must at least have their Desktops or Laptops Computers.